Learning never ends. But the motivation to learn does. That’s why so many adult educators adopt effective adult learning strategies.

 With this knowledge in mind, you should know that adults only learn best when they can somewhat be involved in how the planning is done when the learning involves background understanding, when the learning is active (not passive), and when it involves lessons that can be easily applied in their everyday lives.

-Importance of learning strategies
+Importance of adult learning strategies

 Adult learning has been studied for quite some time, and in 1968, Malcolm Knowles developed the adult learning theory called andragogy.
 Adult learning theory tells us that adults learn in a way different from how younger ones learn.

-The theory goes further to say that adults only learn when they have seen the benefits of the learning in their lives.
+The theory goes further to say that adults only learn when they have seen the benefits of learning in their lives.
 Children and younger ones learn primarily because they have to, and their instructors and parents dictate their learning.

 The theory explains that adult learners want to be in charge of their learning and take responsibility from the beginning.